Illinois Cannabis Act: New Changes for Employers Just Before Jan. 1 Effective Date

 In other words, an employer would likely have a good faith belief an employee is impaired if the employee acts “stoned,” is involved in an accident or injury, or disrupts the production or work process.

-Q: Do employers have to accommodate an employee’s off-duty use of cannabis?
+Q: Are there any instances where an employer must accommodate an employee’s off-duty use of cannabis?